-External Trig In (External Trigger Input)

-Triggering occurs when a signal is applied to the EXT.TRIG termi-Trigger\ applied to the EXT.TRIG terminal.

-Event An event mark is inserted into measurement data when a signal is
+External Trig In Setting options:( : default setting) (External Trigger Input) Trigger Triggering occurs when a signal is applied to the EXT.TRIG termi- nal.
+Event An event mark is inserted into measurement data when a signal is applied to the EXT.TRIG terminal.
+External Trig In Trigger Set Alarm E vent Mar king

-Set Alarm Event Marking